fluks/redirect-link/README.md

 clicking the right mouse button on the page, not on any kind of media or other elements, but basically the background.

+Watch a [demo](https://fluks.github.io/redirect-link/demo.ogv) video what this add-on does.

 ## Options

 The URL field denotes where the page or the link is redirected to.
 It must start with a scheme, e.g. https://.
 It can contain formats, which are replaced by the component parts of the link's or page's URL.
 If the URL doesn't contain any formats, the link's or page's URL is appended to this URL.

+You can reorder redirections by holding Ctrl + Alt and clicking with left mouse button on a redirection row and then moving it with the mouse and releasing the left mouse button.

 ### Formats